-We have audited the accompanying consolidated balance sheets of The InterGroup Corporation and its subsidiaries (the Company) as of June 30, 2012 and 2011, and the related consolidated statements of operations, shareholders' equity (deficit) and cash flows for each of the years in the two-year period ended June 30, 2012.
-The Company's management is responsible for these financial statements.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated balance sheets of The InterGroup Corporation and its subsidiaries (the Company) as of June 30, 2013 and 2012, and the related consolidated statements of operations, shareholders' equity and cash flows for each of the years in the two-year period ended June 30, 2013.
+These consolidated financial statements are the responsibility of the Company's Management.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.